-- A. Membership in the Washington Motorcycle Road Racing Association (WMRRA) shall be open to any persons interested in furthering the sport of motorcycling in accordance with the WMRRA charter statement. - 1.
+- A. Membership in the Washington Motorcycle Road Racing Association (WMRRA) shall be open to any persons interested in furthering the sport of motorcycling in accordance with the WMRRA charter statement, and who pays annual membership dues as set by the Board of Directors. - 1.
 Membership in WMRRA shall consist of active members and supporting members. - 2.
 Active: All members participating in meetings and events qualify for all privileges of membership including: proposing motions, voting, holding office, attending club functions, competing in club races, etc. - 3.
 Supporting: A supporting member is a person not holding a WMRRA competition license.
-All privileges of membership besides competition privileges are awarded to a supporting member. - B. Persons who are interested in becoming members shall express their desire by written request to the registrar.
+All privileges of membership besides competition privileges are awarded to a supporting member. - B.Persons who are interested in becoming members shall express their desire by written request to the registrar.
 Also, one year's dues shall be submitted.
 Upon meeting these requirements, membership shall be effective. - C. Members that are forty-five days delinquent (i.e. Feb.
-15th of current year) in paying dues shall be dropped from the membership rolls. - D. WMRRA reserves the right to refuse anyone a racing license for reasonable and justifiable cause. - E. Members acknowledge that other racing organizations will be notified of any suspension/revoked-racing license.
-By submitting the racing license application and/or submitting a race entry form the racer agrees to all the conditions contained in these by-laws and rulebook. - F. Volunteer raceday staff workers that work no less than three consecutive race weekends shall be granted voting rights in that year's general election.
+15th of current year) in paying dues shall be dropped from the membership rolls. - D. WMRRA reserves the right to refuse anyone a racing license. - E. Members acknowledge that other racing organizations will be notified of any suspension/revoked-racing license.
+By submitting the racing license application and/or submitting a race entry form the racer agrees to all the conditions contained in these by-laws and rulebook. - F. Volunteer race day staff workers that work no less than three consecutive race weekends shall be granted voting rights in that year's general election.